CodeMySky/java-importer/README.md

 2. Paste the sorted statements and remove the original one.

 ## Attention:
-1. Initialization may takes a long time when the project is big, the window may freeze.
+1. ~~Initialization may takes a long time when the project is big, the window may freeze.~~
 2. Only supports: JAVA 8 classes, and classes in your project.

 ## Roadmap:
-~~1.
-Solve the window freeze problem~~
+1. ~~Solve the window freeze problem~~
 2. Add extra line break when sorting statements.
 3. Add function: detect unused statements
 4. Detect libs in local environment and import automatically.
 5. Add more test cases.
+6. Detect import statements you once used.